avaines/avaines.github.io/content/posts/bastion-hosts-are-dead-long-live-bastion-containers.md

 ![](/uploads/bastion-containers7.png)

 Up until late 2022 it was possible to connect to a Fargate container in much the same way using ECS Exec (when it works) or using the Systems Manager `ssm start-session` commands.
 ECS Exec just intermittently rejects connections and for a while AWS support's advice was to use SSM directly.

 When a container is being run within Fargate there is an agent added automatically and the SSM document support is based on this version.

 One of the major things I would need to be able to cease using EC2 Bastion Hosts would be this tunneling functionality, the SSM agent baked in to the layer AWS injects has been stuck at `3.1.1260` dated April 2022 [https://github.com/aws/amazon-ssm-agent/releases/tag/3.1.1732.0](https://github.com/aws/amazon-ssm-agent/releases/tag/3.1.1732.0 "https://github.com/aws/amazon-ssm-agent/releases/tag/3.1.1732.0").

 ![](/uploads/bastion-containers6.png)

 This agent from April has support for the `AWS-StartPortForwardingSession` SSM document, this allows you to forward connection to another device.
 Like using a container to pass your SSM connection over to another server.......like another Bastion Host (yo dog, i heard you like....etc etc).
-But it doesn't support the `AWS-StartPortForwardingSessionToRemoteHost `document which I would need for the main use-case.
+But it doesn't support the `AWS-StartPortForwardingSessionToRemoteHost`document which I would need for the main use-case.

 For that I need the `3.1.1374.0` release, dated May 2022, as it supports the `AWS-StartPortForwardingSessionToRemoteHost` document which is what we would need to replace this final hurdle for my EC2 based Bastion hosts.

-Until at least November 2022 every container I spun up continued to have that April release basked in to the containers morning when I checked again this week, its finally moved on and I can fianlly tunnel through a container running in Fargate to manage other services like this:
+Until at least November 2022 every container I spun up continued to have that April release basked in to the containers morning when I checked again this week, its finally moved on and I can now tunnel through a container running in Fargate to manage other services like this:

 ![](/uploads/bastion-containers5.png)